better-internet/radworks-docs/docs/trouble-shooting.md

 [GitHub issues][gi] if you are comfortable with opening a detailed issue.

-For our known failures, we categorise them with a camel-case code word that gives a high level idea of what went wrong.
+For our known failures, we categorise them with a PascalCase code word that gives a high level idea of what went wrong.
 When you encounter one of these errors you will receive a notification in the application which allows you to copy the error output.
 The code will be included in this JSON data.